 The highly variable recruitment response (even after accounting for variation in marine survival and per capita reproductive potential) points to the advisability of a relatively broad escapement goal for the Berners River coho salmon population that will likely encompass Smsy under future interdecadal trends in climatic variation and related variation in freshwater and marine survival.

-We have substantially more faith in the HS model compared with the Ricker model when applied to coho salmon (Bradford et al. 2000), but find the upper bound indicated by the simple HS model to be overly constraining.
+We have substantially more confidence in the HS model compared with the Ricker model when applied to coho salmon (Bradford et al. 2000), but find the upper bound indicated by the simple HS model to be overly constraining.
 In addition to addressing climatic variability, a sufficiently broad BEG provides a more practical target for fishery management.
 The HS model tends to indicate a narrow escapement range around Smsy predicted to produce 90% or more of MSY, whereas limitations in management of highly variable coho salmon returns in mixed stock fisheries point to the efficacy of a broader goal, with an upper bound at least double the lower bound (Shaul and Tydingco 2006).
 In this case, the indicated upper bound based on all brood years and average marine survival (6,405 spawners) is only 1.62 times the lower bound (3,952 spawners; Table 2).

 Another reason to increase the upper goal bound is the potential for increased production at higher escapement levels by marine-rearing nomads that may be additive to constraints imposed by freshwater habitat capacity (Shaul et al. 2013).
 Survival-adjusted returns for the Ford Arm Creek and Hugh Smith Lake stocks both show positive correlation with brood year escapement at spawner abundances above Smsy.
 Although this effect was not evident in the Berners River data series, its influence on smolt production may have been masked by the influence of climatic variation during the period.